Trolleys In Pittsburgh Throughout the Years

 1972: The ninety-five remaining PCC cars servicing the South Hills get new paint jobs, including one that gets a psychedelic look.

-JULY 3, 1985: Trolley street operations in the Golden Triangle cease when the downtown subway, part of the new Light Rail "T" System, is opened.
-All above ground tracks in downtown are eventually removed or paved over.
+JULY 3, 1985: Trolley street operations in the Golden Triangle cease when the downtown subway, part of the Light Rail "T" System, is opened.
+All above ground tracks in downtown Pittsburgh are eventually removed or paved over.

 The only rail routes that remain in operation are part of the new Light Rail System.
 They are the Beechview/South Hills Village line, the Warrington/Arlington line and the Library extension.
-Soon, the only route still using the old PCC trolley cars was the Library line.
+Soon, the only route still using the aging PCC trolley cars was the Library line.

 AUGUST 1, 1988: thirty-six PCC cars are removed from operation because of deteriorated electrical wires.
 Twenty-seven of those are retired and used to supply parts for the ones that remained in operation along the Library line.